Mattianna/mattianna.github.io/_ceramics/Nested_Set_of_Sand_Dune_Bowls.md

 {% include gallery %}

-This set of two nested mixing bowls is made of midrange clay and glazed with a rich sandy glaze to give both a consistent look while having each piece of the set be unique.
+This set of two nested bowls is made of midrange clay and glazed with a rich sandy glaze to give both a consistent look while having each piece of the set be unique.
+Imagine how beautifully a green salad or a selection of fruit would contrast with the hue of these bowls.